rpaterson/polyglot-tag/README.md

 Call polyglot with an options object to create a template literal tag with those options.

 ## interpreter
 Run the script with the supplied interpreter.
-If not supplied the script is written to a file and executed directly.
+If not supplied the script is written to a file and executed directly (using the shebang).
 ```Javascript
 const ruby = polyglot({ interpreter: 'ruby' });
 console.log(ruby`print "Hello Ruby!"`);